Tokenized Stocks and the Next Evolution of Capital Markets

 Why It Matters: Real Infrastructure, Real Momentum

-On paper, a tokenized stock sounds fairly mundane: instead of holding your Apple shares in a traditional brokerage account, you hold them in token form on a blockchain wallet.
+On paper, a tokenized public equity sounds fairly mundane: instead of holding your Apple shares in a traditional brokerage account, you hold them in token form on a blockchain wallet.

 But underneath that simple shift is a structural rewrite of who gets to invest, how capital moves, and what a financial platform can offer its users: